 And so you really need to know how to work out whether you are getting worthwhile website traffic and sales from that ad spend.

 Top Tip: Use an Excel spreadsheet to track and monitor your Facebook ad metrics on a weekly basis.
-You should aim for a 4x ROAS (ie for every $1 you spend on ads, you make $4 back in sales).

 5. Don’t rely entirely on Facebook ads!